iLevyTate/SCAN/README.md

 ---

-The SCAN (Synthetic Cognitive Augmentation Network) project aims to develop a collaborative multi-agent system that replicates the functions of the prefrontal cortex (PFC) using AI agents to enhance problem solving, planning, decision making, and other PFC-related activities.
+The SCAN (Synthetic Cognitive Augmentation Network) project aims to develop a collaborative multi-agent system that replicates the functions of the prefrontal cortex (PFC) using AI agents to enhance problem-solving, planning, decision-making, and other PFC-related activities.

 ---